zaforf/isp/_study/notes.md

 category: Jekyll
 ---

-Here are the unedited notes that I maintained throughout the whole project!
+Here are the unedited notes that I made during the project.
 There are a lot of helpful links if you are studying on your own, as well as some content I haven't gotten around to adding to the site yet, such as RNNs, so feel free to look around!

-I apologize for some of the really large images—I exported these notes directly from notion.so
+Sorry about some of the really large images—I exported these notes directly from notion.

 ---